Easy Costume and Basic Attire Ideas for Elementary Concerts

 No theme though is a perfectly great way to include lots of activities that you’ve been doing in class.
 “The Spring Concert” could have singing, bucket drumming, recorders, ukes, etc. with a wide variety of songs and pieces and no over-arching theme.

-Tips & Tricks to think about
+Concert Songs Tips & Tricks

 These were my go-to tricks that might help you.